Skip to main content

 • Preset plus any custom fingerprint overrides

-Next request opens a fresh TCP socket but resumes TLS instantly with the same cookies.
-From the server's POV that's a returning visitor with a slightly older session, which is exactly what real browsers look like.
+The next request opens a fresh TCP socket and resumes TLS instantly with the same cookies.
+From the server's view that looks like a returning visitor with a slightly older session, which is what real browsers look like.

 warning

 Don't refresh after every request.
-That kills the point of session continuity.
-Slow cadence, minutes not seconds.
+That defeats session continuity.
+The cadence is minutes, not seconds.

 package main